USS Bunker Hill (CV-17): 1943–1944

 Bunker Hill had worked up with VF-17, a new fighter squadron flying F4U Corsairs.
 The Corsair, a new airplane, had some difficulties in its development, and the Navy gave consideration to replacing VF-17's Corsairs with Grumman F6F Hellcats.
-The squadron successfully argued for retention of its Corsairs, as they felt they were better combat aircraft.
-Hence, Bunker Hill had departed for the combat theater with VF-17 and its Corsairs aboard.
-While en route from San Diego to Pearl Harbor, the pilots found that the Navy had decided not to use Corsairs aboard carriers, to avoid carrying parts and supplies for two fighters (the Corsair and the Hellcat) and with the challenges the U.S. Navy was having in getting Corsairs approved for carrier use at that time.
-(The British Royal Navy's Fleet Air Arm developed an appropriate landing technique for its shipboard Corsairs by very early 1944, using a curving approach that kept the LSO (landing signal officer) in view while coming aboard, and this was adopted by the U.S. Navy by late 1944.)
+The squadron argued for retention of its Corsairs, as they felt they were better combat aircraft.
+Bunker Hill had departed for the combat theater with VF-17 and its Corsairs aboard.
+While en route from San Diego to Pearl Harbor, the pilots found that the Navy had decided not to use Corsairs aboard carriers, to avoid carrying parts and supplies for two fighters (the Corsair and the Hellcat) and with the challenges the U.S. Navy was having in getting Corsairs approved for carrier use.
+(The Fleet Air Arm of the Royal Navy developed an appropriate landing technique for its shipboard Corsairs by very early 1944, using a curving approach that kept the LSO (landing signal officer) in view while coming aboard, and this was adopted by the U.S. Navy by late 1944.)
 VF-17 was ordered to the Southwest Pacific, where it was land-based.
 It was replaced aboard Bunker Hill by VF-18, whose men and Hellcats had also been ferried aboard the carrier from San Diego to Pearl Harbor.

 Bunker Hill departed Pearl Harbor on 19 October en route to the Southwest Pacific.
-The carrier's air group participated in the air raid on the major Imperial Japanese Navy base at Rabaul, along with and on 11 November 1943.
+The carrier's air group participated in the air raid on the Imperial Japanese Navy base at Rabaul, along with and on 11 November 1943.
 During the mission the carriers' fighters (VF-18) escorted bombers to Rabaul, and CV-17 was reunited with VF-17, then land-based at Ondonga Airfield in the Solomon Islands.
 The tailhooks were reinstalled on the squadron's Corsairs, enabling them to land and refuel on their former ship while providing air cover to the task force as its own planes were escorting the raid on Rabaul.
 On 14 November the carrier set a course for the Gilbert Islands to cover the invasion and occupation of Tarawa.